vegaprotocol/ethdenver2022/README.md

 # General Support & Resources

+We're an exciting DEFI / blockchain project with a vibrant testnet on which we're adding new features all the time.
+Therefore, we'd love anyone interested in completing our ETHDenver bounties to get to know our platform first.
+We feel it is very important for you test out the platform, check out our documentation and understand the way the protocol works to complete our bounties to a high standard.
+We aim to be friendly and helpful, so don't be afraid to ask questions on Discord or in person.

 * **Please visit us on the SporkDAO discord server channel:** `Presenting Sponsors > #vega`
 * [Vega at ETH Denver](https://vega.xyz/ethdenver/) - Events and information for workshops, events and talks during the conference.
 * [Fairground Testnet documentation](https://docs.fairground.vega.xyz) - Guides, documentation, code snippets on integrating with Vega using the Fairground network.